 There are a lot of apps out there that look like they would help your child learn math fact fluency.
 If they have to answer math facts, won’t that work?
 Not really.
 Just playing a game that asks you to answer facts won’t help you learn new facts.
-In fact, most apps for practicing facts are discouraging to students who don’t know their facts well.
+In fact, most apps for practicing facts discourage students who don’t know their facts well.
 Why?
-Because most of the people designing the app don’t have any experience teaching.
-A teacher, like the creator of the Rocket Math App, is trained to effectively teach new math facts (or any facts) to a student and knows an effective math app from an ineffective one.
+Because most of the people designing the app don’t have any experience teaching or knowledge of instructional design.
+A teacher with expertise in instructional design, like the Rocket Math Online Game App creator, knows how to effectively teach a student new math facts (or any facts) and knows an effective math app from an ineffective one.

-3 essential features of an effective math fact app
+Three essential features of an effective math fact app.

 There are plenty of ineffective math apps.
 Some apps don’t give the answers when a student doesn’t know them.
 Some apps just fill in the answer for the student and then move on.
 When the student doesn’t know the answer, the app has to teach it.
-To teach math fact fluency, the app has to do these three things:
+To teach a math fact that the student doesn’t know, the app has to do these three things:

-It has to ask the student to give the correct answer to the problem.
+- Ask the student to give the correct answer to the problem from memory.

-It has to ask the problem again after a short delay to see if the student can remember the answer.
+- After a short delay, ask the problem again a couple of times, to be sure the student can remember the answer.

-Nobody can learn a bunch of new and similar things all at the same time.
-A person can only learn two, three, or four facts at a time.
-You cannot expect to learn more.* That’s enough for one session.
+Math facts are all very similar, which is what makes them hard to remember.
+No one can learn a bunch of new and similar things all at the same time.
+A person can only learn two, three, or four facts at a time, and you cannot expect to learn more at one time.
+That’s enough for one session.
 The student has to practice those facts a lot of times to commit them to memory.
 Once or twice is not enough.
 It also won’t help to practice the same fact over and over.
 Proper math fact fluency practice intermingles new math facts along with facts the learner has already memorized.
-However, no more than two to four facts should be introduced at a time.
+No more than two to four facts should be introduced at a time.
 If a student has to answer a lot of random untaught math facts, you will have a very frustrated learner.

 Some students learn to solve addition problems by counting on their fingers.
 That’s a good beginner strategy, but students need to get past that stage.
 They need to be able to simply and quickly recall the answers to math facts.
 An app is good for developing recall.
 But the app has to ask students to answer the facts quickly, faster than they can count on their fingers.
-The app has to distinguish when a student is recalling the fact (which is quick) from figuring out the fact (which is slow).
-Second, the app must repeatedly ask the learned facts in a random order, so students are recalling.
-But the app should not throw in new facts until all the facts are mastered and can be answered quickly.
+The app has to distinguish when a student recalls the fact (which is quick) from figuring out the fact (which is slow).
+Second, the app must repeatedly ask the learned facts in a random order, so students recall them.
+But the app should only throw in new facts once all the facts are mastered and can be answered quickly.